-Amongst construction lawyers the 'Abrahamson Principles' are sometimes considered the fairest way to arrive at a balanced contract.
+Amongst construction lawyers the 'Abrahamson Principles' are sometimes considered the fairest way to arrive at a balanced contracted.
 These principles view contract drafting as an exercise in risk-allocation, and seek to weight the burden of individual contract terms towards the party (builder or owner) who is best able to manage that risk.

-However, there is no rule that contracts have to be fair.
 The law allows people to negotiate their own bargains, and market dynamics of suggest that people will always attempt to strike the deal that works for their interests best.
 The current standard forms mitigate this to various degrees, largely guided by the interests of the bodies responsible for producing those forms.